biomejs/biome-vscode/README.md

 - [📖 Documentation](https://biomejs.dev/reference/vscode/).

+## Contributing

+Contributions are welcome!
+Please see the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License

 This open source project is dual-licensed under the [MIT License](LICENSE-MIT) and the [Apache License, Version 2.0](LICENSE-APACHE).